How to Get Rid of Mites - For Good!

-Mites are not only among the most wide-spread creatures on the planet, they are also among the most diverse.
-And, because of their small size, they largely go unnoticed.
+Mites are among the most widespread creatures on the planet, but because of their miniscule stature, they largely go unnoticed - until they cause problems.

-Most mite species are harmless to humans, but some aren’t.
-They can cause allergies, rashes and even make you sick.
-That's why it can be so crucial to get rid of mites.
+The majority of mites species are harmless to humans, but some mites can cause allergic reactions and even make you sick.
+When mites do become a problem, and particularly for people who are highly allergic, it's crucial to get rid of mites.
+But how?!

 Here's how to get rid of mites in 5 easy steps:

-Remove clutter.
+Remove clutter from your house or business.
 This includes stacks of paper and laundry piles.
-Just as there are many different types of mites, there are also an assortment of places they can call home.
-You can find mites almost anywhere - in piles of newspapers and discarded papers, bedding, carpets, air ducts, dusty attics, even lampshades and dirty laundry.
+Just as there are countless types of mites, there is also almost no end to the places they can call home.
+You can find mites almost anywhere, hidden among stacks of papers, tucked in your bedding, in carpets, air ducts, dusty attics, and even on lampshades and frolicking in your dirty laundry.
 In fact, mites can be found virtually anywhere.
 That's why the first thing you should do to get rid of mites is declutter your house or office.

 Vacuum and dust regularly.
-Make cleaning a weekly affair and don't skip sofas, blinds and carpets.
-Vacuum as often as you can since mites can be quickly eradicated with a vacuum cleaner.
+Clean every week, and don't forget the couch, blinds and carpets.
+Vacuum as often as you can this alone gets rid of many mites.
 Dust mites, particularly, can burrow into and cling to fabrics like carpets, furniture and even clothing.
 Vacuuming and washing fabrics should take care of the problem, but to get rid of mites completely you must do it regularly.
 Note that you should also dust as often as you vacuum!
 As their name suggests, dust mites just love . . . dust!
 So, make sure your house (or office) is as dust-free as possible.
 Wipe down all immobile objects, such as vases, CD collections, telephones, knick-knacks, picture frames, shelves, in fact anything that can gather dust. often.
 Hint: use a damp cloth or rag so you don’t simply lift the dust (and thus the mites) into the air.
 That’s a sure-fire way to get rid of mites.

 Cover your bed, mattress and pillow with dust-proof covers.
 Unfortunately, your bed is probably where you’ll find the highest concentration of mites.
 Like the common bed bug, mites love to make their homes in mattress pads and pillows.
 You can protect yourself against mites by enclosing mattresses and pillows in dust-proof covers.
 This should prevent mites getting into your bed, and thwart the accumulation of dust mite waste.
 These dust-proof covers come in a variety of sizes and materials and can be purchased from a wide range of stores and online outlets.
 It really is a very cost-effective mite treatment when you think about it!